Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 RefreshToken: tokenResp.RefreshToken,

-Important: This flow bypasses standard user consent screens.
-Mitigate with pre-registered scopes, admin review, and explicit audit trails.
+One more thing to flag.
+This flow bypasses the standard user consent screens.
+Mitigate it with pre-registered scopes, admin review, and explicit audit trails.

 // Essential validation steps - never skip these!